zzhou007/links/links.md

 ln -fsn /media/Data/Videos ~/
 ```

-As long as you have your partition called data mounted in /media you can created a link to the folder in your home directory.
+As long as you have your partition called data mounted in /media, you can created a link to the folder in your home directory.
-This command replaces your Documents, Pictures and Videos folder in you directory with a soft link.
+This command replaces your Documents, Pictures and Videos folder in your directory with a soft link.
 You can access and change the files in the folders as long as the partition is mounted.

 ####Why?
 Why do all the extra work to access some files on another partition?
-This allows you to keep all of your previous data from before you moved to linux so you wouldn't have to redownload.
+This allows you to keep all of your previous data from before you moved to linux so you wouldn't have to redownload all this data again.
-If you duo boot, you can access the same files from both OS's saving spaces.
+If you duo boot, you can access the same files from both OS's saving a large amount of space.
-If you break your linux install, you can simply reinstall without deleting all of your files.
+If you break your linux install, you can simply reinstall linux without deleting all of your files.

 ###Fixing Compatability issues
-Not only can you link to files and folders but you can link to executables and exectue the executable with a link.
+Not only can you link to files and folders but you can also link to executables and execute the executable with a link.

 ####How?
 ####Why?